Top Medical Marketing Expert Companies in USA Provide an Essential Service

 Today’s patients are keeping up with the digital age as much as medical practices are and are ready to embrace new technologies!
 They are also more involved with their healthcare decisions than ever before.
 Today they want more control, including making their appointments whenever they want.
 Instead of having patients call in for appointments or leave messages and wait for them to call back, give them the ability to make appointments online.

-An online appointment system needs to abide by HIPPA rules to be used in a healthcare setting.
+An online appointment system needs to abide by HIPAA rules to be used in a healthcare setting.
 Not all appointment systems will meet these standards.
 For example, Facebook’s appointment system for Facebook Business Pages does not have the safeguards to be considered HIPAA compliant and, therefore, should not be used.
-Data submitted to an online appointment system needs to be stored on a HIPPA compliant server, have limited access, and track who access data and how that data is used.
+Data submitted to an online appointment system needs to be stored on a HIPAA compliant server, have limited access, and track who access data and how that data is used.
 A healthcare business is responsible for all data submitted to it regardless of whether they asked for personal health information or not.

 Good online appointment systems will securely connect to the patient management system at a healthcare practice to update patient records of when their appointments are scheduled.
 Many online appointment systems also can send automated text and email reminders to patients.
 These reminders help cut down on no-show rates, which help not only the health of a patient but also the health of the business.
 Online appointment systems also have online registration, allowing new and current patients to fill out their information online from home or from a phone instead of spending that time sitting in a waiting room.
 Finally, like chatbots, patients can make appointments anytime during the day.
 It is always available.